University of Cambridge: MPhil in American Literature 1st Class Degree

 Winner of the Best Independent Research Project award at Newcastle University

-Winner of the Monica Dickens award at St Paul's
+Winner of the Monica Dickens award at St Paul's Girls’ School

-I have recently finished my masters at the University of Cambridge.
+I have recently finished my Masters at the University of Cambridge.
 I am a freelance writer and journalist, having written for The Financial Times, The TLS, The Economist, and Prospect Magazine, amongst others.